troclaux/notes/aws.md

 ### types of identity management

+- aws account: container for all your aws resources and identities
+  - when you create it, you start by setting up a root account/user
+  - root user is tied to the aws account, but the aws account is not the root user
 - root account/user: has complete and unrestricted access to all aws services, resources and billing features in the account
-  - original identity created when you dign up for aws account
+  - original identity created when you sign up for aws account
   - root user is not an IAM user
   - exclusive capabilities
     - change the aws account's settings (name, password, email, access keys, MFA)